JesseTG/melonds-ds/README.md

 ### Installing Nintendo DS BIOS

-melonDS includes a high-level BIOS replacement that works with most games.
+melonDS includes built-in BIOS and firmware replacements that work with most games.
-However, some functionality requires original Nintendo DS or DSi BIOS files:
+However, some features require original Nintendo DS or DSi BIOS system files:

 - Game Boy Advance connectivity requires native Nintendo DS BIOS and firmware.
-- DSi mode requires native Nintendo DSi BIOS, firmware, and NAND files.
+- DSi mode requires native Nintendo DS _and_ DSi BIOS, firmware, and NAND files.

-You can place your BIOS files in RetroArch's `system` directory, named as follows:
+You can place your system files in RetroArch's `system` directory or in a subdirectory named `melonDS DS`.
+Name the system files as follows:

 - DS ARM7 BIOS: `bios7.bin`
 - DS ARM9 BIOS: `bios9.bin`
-- DS Firmware: `firmware.bin`
+- DS Firmware: Anything, pick an image in the core options
 - DSi ARM7 BIOS: `dsi_bios7.bin`
 - DSi ARM9 BIOS: `dsi_bios9.bin`
-- DSi Firmware: `dsi_firmware.bin`
+- DSi Firmware: Anything, pick an image in the core options
-- DSi System NAND: Anything, it's auto-detected
+- DSi System NAND: Anything, pick an image in the core options

 ### Game Boy Advance Connectivity

+> [!IMPORTANT]
+> melonDS (and therefore melonDS DS) only supports GBA connectivity
+> with native NDS BIOS and firmware files.

-The steps for loading a Game Boy Advance ROM are a little more involved. melonDS (and therefore melonDS DS) only supports GBA connectivity with a native Nintendo DS BIOS.
+The steps for loading a Game Boy Advance ROM are a little more involved.

 1. Install the Nintendo DS BIOS and firmware [as described above](#installing-nintendo-ds-bios).
 2. Load the melonDS DS core using the <kbd>Load Core</kbd> menu.